About Hazel Spencer

 Photograph taken by Jeff Rous – 1988

 In 2017 I became interested in digital photography as an expressive medium.
-I experimented taking many images of subjects in my garden and then arranging them to create multiple viewpoint photographic collages with symbolic meaning relating to the tragic events of that year.
+I experimented taking images of subjects in my garden and local landscape, combining and arranging them to create multiple viewpoint photographic collages.

-The heatwave of 2018 inspired more digital photography.
-I used the bright light to take many images of my shadow projected onto different surfaces of the landscape.
-These multiple viewpoint collages will record a special atmosphere of time, place and movement.
-In my studio I am currently finishing a self portrait in acrylics.
+Inspired by the heatwave of 2018, I used the bright light to take many images of my shadow on different surfaces in the landscape, which record a special atmosphere of time, place and movement.